gpaumier/gp2/src/pages/home.rst

 * is what motivates me the most, as it gives me the opportunity to constantly learn, challenge my world view, and build relationships with people from different backgrounds,
 * building community by bringing differences together and finding common ground.
 It takes more work, but it's more sustainable and rewarding in the long term than excluding others based on arbitrary characteristics to reinforce the sense of in-group.

-Use those skills towards:

-* transformative social change
-* fairness, justice, pluralism, pluralistic society
-* positive impact
-* mission-driven organizations
-* particularly in the context of the climate crisis

 .. figure:: /images/Jalal_al-Din_Rumi,_Maulana_-_Townspeople_and_elephant.jpg